 By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-Statement of Goals: ‘Any Book Without Barriers’The London-based founder of Nogaam Publishing, Azadeh Parsapour, has messaged the news media today (December 8) that the fifth edition of the Tehran Book Fair Uncensored is running through Sunday (December 13).
+Statement of Goals: ‘Any Book Without Barriers’The London-based founder of Nogaam Publishing, Azadeh Parsapour, has messaged the news media today (December 8) that the fifth edition of the Tehran Book Fair Uncensored from the International Alliance of Independent Publishers is running through Sunday (December 13).

 As Publishing Perspectives readers know, this is the program that focuses on international publication of Persian books, many of which could not pass censors’ scrutiny in Iran and—per the event’s original rationale—would not thus be exhibited at the Tehran International Book Fair.